Skip to content

 🎯 Key Takeaways

-• FAILURE requires investigation before restarting — always check the error log first
+• FAILURE requires investigation before restart.
+Check error log first, always.

 ⚠ Common Mistakes to Avoid